-Item Included Provide a brief background of the BSP.
+Provide a brief background of the BSP.
 Include information about the company's history and presence in Nevada.
 Yes or No Describe in detail the history of the BSP serving school districts through the E-rate program.
 Describe the history of the BSP undertaking projects of similar size and scope in other markets to the one proposed here.
-Provide a technical narrative overview of the proposed solution, including engineering, construction, permitting, equipment installation.
-Provide a network diagram displaying the network topology and the fiber routes used to connect CCSD facilities (can be marked as confidential) Provide a detailed timeline in a table format that includes all key milestones and dates from start to finish Describe the planned cadence and content of updates from the BSP to CCSD and OSIT during the construction phase of the project Describe the planned cadence and content of updates from the BSP to CCSD once the network is operational.
-Include the proposed dashboard of network operations statistics that the BSP will share with CCSD on a monthly basis including: • Number of service tickets opened Mean time to resolution of tickets Statistics to track the performance of the network against the SLA standards Uptime Latency on all links Jitter Packet loss Service impacting outages Time to resolution of service impacting outages Provide a list of staff with the provider with resumes (we can borrow the format State Purchasing uses) If any engineering and/or constructions work is required and will not be performed by the BSP, provide the names and company backgrounds of the firms that the BSP will use.
+Provide a technical narrative overview of the proposed solution, including engineering, construction, permitting, and equipment installation.
+Provide a network diagram displaying the network topology and the fiber routes used to connect CCSD Facilities (can be marked as confidential) Provide a detailed timeline in a table format that includes all key milestones and dates from start to finish Describe the planned cadence and content of updates from the BSP to CCSD and OSIT during the construction phase of the project Describe the planned cadence and content of updates from the BSP to CCSD once the network is operational.
+Include the proposed dashboard of network operations statistics that the BSP will share with CCSD on a monthly basis including: Number of service tickets opened Mean time to resolution of tickets Statistics to track the performance of the network against the SLA standards Uptime Latency on all links Jitter Packet loss Service impacting outagesTime to resolution of service impacting outages Provide a list of staff with the provider with resumes If any engineering and/or constructions work is required and will not be performed by the BSP, provide the names and company backgrounds of the firms that the BSP will use.
 Provide resumes in the same format.
-Note, a preference exists for the use of Nevada-based firms and Nevada workers where feasible.
-Residential Service: Please describe generally your understanding of whether unserved or underserved residential or business communities exist in the areas within the boundaries of the schools covered by this RFP.
-Residential Service: If awarded, please indicate whether the BSP would commit to working with CCSD and OSIT to identify and serve unserved and underserved residential and business locations within school boundaries.
-Residential Service: Please describe the BSPs plan to coordinate its work of serving the schools identified in this RFP with the work of serving the broader community.